 Bri-Chem has developed relationships with a number of drilling fluid suppliers including manufacturers and international chemical supply companies.
 These vendors are selected through superior products, pricing, availability and technical support.
 Bri-Chem's supply chain being secure and having its vendor's part of the team is an important factor in being a full service wholesale distribution company.
-Bri-Chem's vendor network is mainly based in NorthAmerica but also includes numerous points around the globe such as India, China, South America and Europe.
+Bri-Chem's vendor network is mainly based in North America but also includes numerous points around the globe such as India, China, South America and Europe.
 The Company's global procurement and logistics team are experienced within its specific industry and all markets around the world.
+Fluid purchases from the US make up approximately 48% (2012 - 19%) of total fluid purchases.

-Bri-Chem purchases the majority of its steel pipe products and raw material mainly from Chinese steel manufacturers, and have established solid relationships with a number of vendors in China.
+Bri-Chem purchases the majority of its steel pipe products and raw material mainly from Chinese steel manufacturers, and has established solid relationships with a number of vendors in China.
 The steel division has expanded its vendor network to include vendors from Vietnam, India, and the United States.
 Bri-Chem is not bound by any long-term commitments to purchase raw materials and is therefore able to purchase directly from manufacturers in quantities to meet our customer's ongoing demands.
-Fluid purchases from the US make up approximately 19% (2011 - 18%) of total fluid purchases, while all steel products are purchased in US funds out of International markets, namely China.